CxSci/IETF-SATP/charter/satp-charter.md

 One example is the private shipping logistics networks where the digital Bill of Lading as the value-bearing data-object is not accessible to external entities, such as trade finance networks, seeking to issue Letters of Credit based on the Bill of Lading.
 A second example is regulated digital representations of real-world private assets, such as property ownership certificates, and regulated government-issued digital currencies.

-The goal of the Secure Asset Transfer Protocol (SATP) working group will be to develop a standard protocol which operates between two peer gateways for the purpose of transferring digital assets and data between an originator in the origin network to a beneficiary in destination network.
+The goal of the Secure Asset Transfer Protocol (SATP) working group will be to develop a standard protocol which operates between two peer gateways for the purpose of transferring digital assets and asset-related data between an originator in the origin network to a beneficiary in destination network.

 # Problem space and architecture